Distributive tendency: Universalism

 The concept of universalism also defines distributive politics.
 Universalism refers both to the broad allocation of benefits to recipients and the wide support these legislative measures receive in Congress.
 In terms of the people’s reception of benefits, universal distributive policies benefit wide ranges of people and the “unanimous inclusion of representatives’ projects in omnibus-type legislation produced by one committee.”
 Universalism also points to the legislative support needed to pass these distributive measures and the “coalitions of near-unanimous size rather than coalitions of narrower or minimal winning size” that pass distributive legislation.
 Universalism has two variants, one broad-based universalism which is more inclusive and the narrow based universalism or universalism among "own" party members or districts ruled by them.
 The latter kind of universalism is called particularism (see Cox and McCubbins’ universalism‐within‐party hypothesis).

 Weingast notes that universalism should not be taken as the sole definition of distributive politics and that “universalism is one principle among many that govern congressional behavior over distributive politics.”
-Chanchal Kumar Sharma notes that both particularistic and universalistic tendencies are a part of the game of distributive politics.
-The ultimate objective, however, to maximize political/electoral gains at the expense of economic efficiency or equity.